goo-oog/CRUD-API-with-Sanctum/README.md

 Now it's possible to test API with Postman (or another application).

-In order to use already prepared queries, you can import `ICT.postman_collection.json` from the root folder.
+In order to use already prepared queries, you can import `CRUD API with Sanctum.postman_collection.json` from the root folder.

 Remember, that after the registration or login you will receive **bearer token** which must be then filled in *Authorization* tab of ICT collection or each query.